-- 16.1.1 rent, but only if a copy of the rental agreement was filed with the application for license and any changes to the agreement were filed within ten (10) days of being made; - 16.1.2 custodial services; - 16.1.3 costs to the licensee for equipment and supplies used to hold the bingo occasion; - 16.1.4 costs to the licensee for advertising the bingo occasion; - 16.1.5 hiring security personnel but only if such personnel are licensed in accordance with W. Va.
-Code § 30-18-1 et seq; - 16.1.6 the cost of providing child care services to bingo patrons: Provided, That any proceeds received from the provision of child care services shall be handled in the same manner as bingo proceeds; - $\frac{16.1.6}{16.1.7}$ the actual cost to the licensee for prizes; - $\frac{16.1.7}{16.1.8}$ other reasonable, necessary and actual expenses. - 16.2 The cost of refreshments, souvenirs or any other items sold or provided through any concession may not be paid for out of the bingo proceeds. - 16.3 The net bingo proceeds, including any interest earned thereon, must be expended for the charitable or public service purpose stated in the application within one (1) year after the expiration of the license. - 16.4 None of the bingo proceeds may be used for construction, acquisition, improvement, maintenance or repair of real or personal property unless such property is used exclusively for charitable or public service purposes. - 16.4.1 Example 1.
-Bingo proceeds may not be used to build a clubhouse for X charitable organization.
+- 16.1.1 rent paid for the use of any premises that does not exceed the fair market value for such premises, prorated for the days on which bingo occasions are conducted, but only if a copy of the rental agreement was filed with the application for license and any changes to the agreement were filed within ten (10) days of being made; - 16.1.2 custodial services; - 16.1.3 costs to the licensee for equipment and supplies used to hold the bingo occasion; - 16.1.4 costs to the licensee for advertising the bingo occasion, but only to the extent such advertising is authorized in West Virginia Code § 47-20-17 and Section 18 of these Regulations; - 16.1.5 hiring security personnel but only if such personnel are licensed in accordance with W. Va.
+Code § 30-18-1 et seq; - 16.1.6 the cost of providing child care services to bingo patrons: Provided, That any proceeds received from the provision of child care services shall be handled in the same manner as bingo proceeds; - 16.1.7 the actual cost to the licensee for prizes; - 16.1.8 other reasonable, necessary and actual expenses such as the reasonable legal fees incurred to obtain bingo licensing, accounting fees incurred provide to reports required by virtue of holding bingo licenses, license fees, authorized salaries paid to bingo operators and the prorata cost of utilities. - 16.2 The cost of refreshments, souvenirs or any other items sold or provided through any concession may not be paid for out of the bingo proceeds. - 16.3 The net bingo proceeds, including any interest earned thereon, must be expended for the charitable or public service purpose stated in the application within one (1) year after the expiration of the license. - 16.4 None of the bingo proceeds may be used for construction, or acquisition, improvement, maintenance or repair of real or personal property unless such property is used exclusively for charitable or public service purposes.

-16.4.2 Example 2. - Bingo proceeds may be used to build a camp for the underprivileged.

-- 16.4.3 Example 3.
+- 16.4.1 Example 1.
+Bingo proceeds may not be used to build a clubhouse for X charitable organization. - 16.4.2 Example 2.
+Bingo proceeds may be used to build a camp for the underprivileged. - 16.4.3 Example 3.
 Bingo proceeds may not be used to maintain X club's barbecue pit. - 16.4.4 Example 4.
 Bingo proceeds may be used to repair a bus that transports children from the inner city to a church day camp. - 16.5 If a licensee, in good faith, finds that it cannot meet or comply with any of the above requirements or wishes to use the proceeds of bingo games for a long range charitable or public service purpose, such as, for example, building a fire hall, then application must be made to tax commissioner for permission to: - 16.5.1 spend the net proceeds for charitable or public service purpose not listed in the application, or - 16.5.2 spend the net proceeds later than the one (1) year time period.
 If this permission is granted, the licensee must file quarterly reports with the tax commissioner until the proceeds are spent.
 This application must be filed no later than sixty (60) days prior to the end of the one (1) year time period.